robbarabas/Barabas_Robert_Proiect_RogueLike/README.md

 - **Language**: Java
 - **Framework**: [LibGDX](https://libgdx.com/)
-- **Concept**: A top-down 2D game where enemies track the player, interact with the environment, and respond to being hit.
+- **Concept**: A top-down 2D game where the protagonist interacts with a more and more dangerous eviroment helped by weapons and upgrades.
 - **Tools Used**:
   - IntelliJ IDEA (development)
   - Krita (drawing sprites)
 ---
+### Aplication Prezentation

-###  Logic Structure
+## Logic Structure

 ```
 MainGame